- May 17, 2016

 Teeth Care for Newborns: Prenatal Care Isn’t The End!

 Once your child is born you’re sure to face just as many (probably more, actually) problems caring for their teeth.
 It’s best to start early to ensure that they’re used to routine oral care and they grow into a healthy set of teeth.

-– Your child needs care before they have a single tooth.
+– For baby oral care, your child needs care before they have a single tooth.
 Start wiping their gums with a soft cloth twice a day.
 This keeps their mouths clean and also gets them used to the idea of oral hygiene at an early age.

 – Once your child’s first tooth has erupted they need to be seen at Shorewood Family Dental Care.
-Our pediatric care specialist will help you understand their new teeth and get a good early measure for the development of their later teeth.
+Our specialists in kids dental care will help you understand their new teeth and get a good early measure for the development of their later teeth.

 We’re Here To Make Your Child’s Health Great

-At Shorewood Family Dental Care we want everyone we see – from infants to their great grandparents – to have healthy teeth that they can keep for life.
-When you have questions about your child’s oral care never hesitate to contact us!
+At Shorewood Family Dental Care we aim to be the best dentist for the family, from infants to their great grandparents!
+When you have questions about teeth care for newborns or other child’s oral care never hesitate to contact us!

 You can reach our Shorewood office by calling 815-725-5991.
 Why not take the time to schedule a prenatal dental visit now?
 You can do it by phone or you can request an appointment online.
 We hope to see you soon!